 The article sparked an interesting conversation over dinner that night, and I soon began to wonder about visiting some more high points.
 It wasn’t an absurd idea.
 We love to hike and be outdoors.
 We were traveling full-time around the U.S. And many of these peaks are in places already on our bucket list.

-So why not visit Clingmans Dome (Tennessee’s high point) while we are in the Smoky Mountains?
-Or what about taking a quick trip to the top of Mt.
-Mitchell (North Carolina’s high point) while we’re in nearby Asheville?
+So why not visit Tennessee’s high point while visiting in the Smoky Mountains?
+Or what about taking a quick trip to the top of North Carolina’s high point while we were in nearby Asheville?
 Before we knew it, we had five state high points under our belts and were 10% of the way done!

 Highpointing really started innocently enough for us.
 It was a lark – NOT a goal.
 Just a little something fun to add to the sightseeing list if we were passing through a state.
 But, definitely not a goal worthy of any detours taking us out of our way.